 No Annual Limit: There is no annual cap on the number of TN Visas issued, unlike the H1B visa, increasing the likelihood of acceptance.

 Includes Immediate Family: The TN Visa holder’s immediate family, including spouse and children under 21, can accompany them under TD Nonimmigrant Visa status.

 Work Full Time or Part Time: The TN visa holder can work either full-time or part-time for a U.S. employer.

-Flexibility of Professional Fields: A wide range of professions, from healthcare to sciences and teaching, are included in the NAFTA professional job series list.
+Flexibility of Professional Fields: A wide range of professions, from healthcare, manufacturing, information technology, sciences, teaching, and work in the hospitality industry are included in the NAFTA professional job series list.

 While the TN Visa is not a dual-intent visa, meaning it’s not designed as a stepping stone to permanent residency, there is no rule that prohibits TN Visa holders from applying for a green card.
 However, it can be a delicate process because while you are stating you have no intention of staying permanently when you apply for the TN Visa, you are stating the opposite when applying for a green card.
 Effective strategy is required for TN visa holders who wish to pursue permanent residency.

 Yes, TN Visa holders can bring their families to the U.S. The spouse and children under the age of 21 of a TN visa holder are eligible to apply for a TD (Trade Dependent) nonimmigrant visa.
 Family members under the TD visa status are allowed to study in the U.S. However, they are not authorized to work while in the country.

 If a TN Visa holder loses their job, they technically lose their TN status immediately.
 The U.S. Citizenship and Immigration Services (USCIS) usually allows a grace period of up to 60 days or until the existing status expires, whichever comes first.
 During this period, the visa holder can look for another job, change to a different nonimmigrant status, or leave the country.